Electroforming for Jewellery Class (Split over 2 days)

 Electroforming is a process that is used to create a full or partial metal coating (in our case of copper) on non metallic objects.
 This creates a thick coating and electroformed pieces can be self supporting if the original form is later removed (although it doesn't have to be removed).

-**This process is closely related to, but is NOT electroplating - I do not teach plating techniques.**
+**This process is very closely related to, but is not electroplating - I do not teach plating techniques.**

 The class runs over two sessions - half a day each, to allow time for the electroforming process to take place in-between.
 Part one will be preparing the objects and items for forming - designing, sealing and painting, then setting up the kit.
 Part two will be troubleshooting, how to store and maintain the kit, and finishing (polishing and refining) the completed pieces.

 Class size - just 1 - 3 people

 Class held in my Camden, central London, jewellery studio and runs from 10am to roughly 1.30pm on day 1, and then 2 to approx 5pm on day 2.

 Also available as 1-1 private tuition at a date and time to suit you.